Learning Outcomes

 The duty of disclosure to the client

 Solicitors are also generally required to disclose to their client any information that is material to the client’s matter, if the solicitor knows of it.
-However, this duty is not absolute.
-Disclosure must not be made where:
+This duty (SRA Code para 6.4) is personal to the individual acting—it does not impose a general duty to search the firm’s files.

-• The client has given written, informed consent not to be told,
+- the client has given written, informed consent not to be told

-• The information is known only due to a privileged document disclosed by mistake.
+- the information is known only due to a privileged document disclosed by mistake

 Where confidential information about another client is relevant, the solicitor may be unable to act further if disclosure would breach that other client’s confidentiality.
+In such cases, the duty of confidentiality to Client B will prevail over the duty of disclosure to Client A, which may require ceasing to act for A (and sometimes B) to avoid a conflict.

 When is disclosure to other clients or third parties prohibited?